-We chatted with our friend/grill-whisperer Kenji Lopez-Alt, author of the James Beard Award-winning book The Food Lab and Managing Culinary Director of Serious Eats, to get his grilling tips, and here’s what he said.
+We chatted with our friend/grill-whisperer J. Kenji Lopez-Alt, author of the James Beard Award-winning book The Food Lab and Chief Culinary Advisor for Serious Eats, to get his grilling tips for burgers, steaks and chicken, and here’s what he said.

 How to Grill the Best Burgers

 Ask your local butcher for ground chuck or a combo of sirloin and short-rib.
 Or if you really want some street cred, grind your own meat!
 Buy the meat the day you’re going to grill so it’s super fresh.

 2. Perfectly Formed (and Seasoned) Patties.

 Pack just enough meat so the burgers hold together.
 Once the patties are formed, season liberally with salt and pepper.
 It’s important you only salt the exterior of the patties—don’t mix the salt into the ground meat—otherwise the burgers will turn all sausage-like and springy.

 3. Use a Thermometer.